 Skip to content

-Script Development / Basic Concepts
+Script Development / Concepts

-Script Set is not a folder
+A Script Set is not a folder

-A Script Set is similar to a folder, but this "folder" is unrelated to folders in general Python coding.
+A script set is similar to a folder, but this "folder" is unrelated to folders in general Python coding.

-When coding in DataFlux Func, you will frequently deal with the IDs of Script Sets, Scripts, and Functions, and these IDs are closely related.
+When coding in DataFlux Func, you will frequently deal with the IDs of script sets, scripts, and functions, and these IDs are closely related.

 Relationship Between Script Set, Script, and Function IDs